danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 }
 ```

-When the view is pressed, we check if there's an earlier registered press that should cause the new press to be handled as a double tap.
-If two presses happen within the `doubleTapTimeout` time, we trigger a double tap, otherwise we set the `doubleTapDate` to the distant past to avoid a subsequent double tap.
+Here, we check if there's an earlier press that should cause the new press to be handled as a double tap.
+If two presses happen within `doubleTapTimeout`, we trigger a double tap, otherwise we set `doubleTapDate` to the distant past to avoid future incorrect double taps.

-To be clear, this is technically not a double tap gesture, but rather a double press.
-However, rewriting it to behave as a double tap is a bit more complicated, so let's go with this for now.
+To be clear, this is not a double tap, but a double press.
+However, it serves our purpose.

 ### How to handle long presses